bdilday/lwrels/README.md

 # lwrels

-`lwrels` is a linear weighst based baseball metric.
+`lwrels` is a linear weights based baseball metric.
 The definition is currently under development.